tianon/mirror-refind/keys/README.txt

 - canonical-uefi-ca.crt & canonical-uefi-ca.der -- Canonical's public key,
   matched to the one used to sign Ubuntu boot loaders and kernels.

+- centos.crt & centos.cer -- Public keys used to sign CentOS binaries, taken
+  from shim-signed-0.9-2.el7.src.rpm.
+Note that the binary's centos.crt file was actually in .cer format, and has been renamed appropriately.
+The centos.crt file included here is transformed from the original file by openssl.
+Tested booting CentOS 7.

 - fedora-ca.cer & fedora-ca.crt -- Fedora's public key, matched to the one
   used used to sign Fedora's shim 0.8 binary.